OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 ## Standardizing

-Going back to the diagram above, we can have a clear distinction of what each block might be doing.
-In case we deal we a large dataset, the code above could be separated as follow:
+Going back to the diagram above, we can create distinctions between what each block does.
+In case we're dealing with a large dataset, the code above could be separated as follows:

-1. One block to transform data, build a common mapping base.
+1. Transform data, build a common mapping base.
 2. Query database to find matching Ids.
 3. Process the matches to build patient mapping we should update and those we should create records for.